Kaif-Azmi/TRAVELPAL/README.md

 ---

-**TravelNk** - Where AI meets adventure.
+**TravelPal** - Where AI meets adventure.
 Plan your next journey with intelligence and style. ✈️🌍